 Conflicts of interest and ignoring credible experts

-Why are hugely credible scientists such as Professor Sunetra Gupta and other Great Barrington Declaration signatories, Mike Yeadon, former CSO and VP of Pfizer Allergy and Respiratory Research, Professor Carl Heneghan, director of the University of Oxford’s Centre for Evidence-Based Medicine and Editor-in-Chief of BMJ Evidence-Based Medicine, and many others being ignored, censored and discredited?
+Hugely credible scientists such as Professor Sunetra Gupta and other Great Barrington Declaration signatories, Mike Yeadon, former CSO and VP of Pfizer Allergy and Respiratory Research, Professor Carl Heneghan, director of the University of Oxford’s Centre for Evidence-Based Medicine and Editor-in-Chief of BMJ Evidence-Based Medicine, and many others are being ignored, censored and discredited.

-Why is the World Doctors’ Alliance, an independent non-profit alliance of doctors, nurses, healthcare professionals and staff around the world who have united in the wake of the Covid-19 response, being ignored, censored and discredited?
+The World Doctors’ Alliance, an independent non-profit alliance of doctors, nurses, healthcare professionals and staff around the world who have united in the wake of the COVID-19 response, is also being ignored, censored and discredited.

-Why did the SAGE SPI-B Behavioural Economics team issue guidance on how to terrify the UK population into complying with social distancing, lockdown and other measures?
+The SAGE SPI-B Behavioural Economics team has issued guidance on how to terrify the UK population into complying with social distancing, lockdown and other measures.
 Scroll down to Appendix B on Page 6 for an evaluation grid of various proposed measures.
-This document tells you a bit more about SPI-B.

-Why are police brutally attacking lockdown protestors, in the UK and around the world – through physical beating and the use of water cannons?
-Why are police harassing people for being outside of their home during lockdown (even when this is permitted), often very aggressively?
+Police are brutally attacking lockdown protestors, in the UK and around the world – through physical beating and the use of water cannons.
+Police are also harassing people for being outside of their home during lockdown (even when this is permitted), often very aggressively.

-Why has the mainstream media not covered the massive protests in Germany, The Netherlands, Poland, Russia and many other countries – or downplayed the numbers attending such protests?
+The mainstream media has not covered the massive protests in Germany, The Netherlands, Poland, Russia and many other countries – or has downplayed the numbers attending such protests.

-Why has there been no coverage of Danish protestors managing to overturn their country’s Epidemic Act, which would have allowed forced vaccination, by banging pots and pans for several days and nights outside of the Danish Parliament?
+There has been no coverage of Danish protestors managing to overturn their country’s Epidemic Act, which would have allowed forced vaccination, by banging pots and pans for several days and nights outside of the Danish Parliament.

-Why are Michael O’Bernicia and his legal team prosecuting UK Members of Parliament for pandemic fraud under common law?
-You can find out more on this podcast.
+Michael O’Bernicia and his legal team are prosecuting UK Members of Parliament for fraud by false representation and non-disclosure.